Vishant121/FinSight-AI/README.md

 1. **Upload** — the user uploads a financial document through the web interface.
 2. **Preprocess** — OpenCV enhances the image (grayscale, denoise, deskew, thin/thicken text).
-3. **Extract text** — PyTesseract performs OCR to produce raw text.
-4. **Extract fields** — Gemini 2.5 Flash interprets the text and returns structured key fields.
+3. **Extract text and key fields ** — Gemini 2.5 Flash interprets the text and returns structured key fields.
-5. **Clean** — NLP routines normalise and tidy the extracted text.
+4. **Clean** — NLP routines normalise and tidy the extracted text.
-6. **Visualise** — structured data is sent to the React frontend and rendered as charts via Recharts.
+5. **Visualise** — structured data is sent to the React frontend and rendered as charts via Recharts.

 ---